ChrstphrHll/npc_gen/students/Alver Boneflare.md

 ### Description
 - Goliath Cleric from Chillwild Peaks
 - 1st year Protection student in Jettenia
-- short curly auburn hair that's braided, Pale Green eyes, and Light Tan skin
+- long wavy dark red hair that's put up, Pale Green eyes, and Light Tan skin
 - Is Reflective and Cold-hearted, and has Creativity as their ideal

 ### Organizations